fbpx Skip to content

 Dr. Jeorg Sauer

 It is easy to recognize images and representations that are quintessentially “American”.
 The golden arches, sneakers, a baseball cap, and Superman (Truth, justice and the American way).
 These visual concepts are ingrained in our daily understanding of “ourselves”.
 But how is another culture imagined visually or represented?
-We will examine and analyze how comics and graphic novels function on a narrative level visually as well as textually to shape understanding a culture.
+Taught in French.

 All KIIS course credit is awarded by Western Kentucky University.
 Prior to your KIIS program, please speak with your home campus academic advisor and/or study abroad office to determine course equivalencies.
 Grades will be transferred to your home institution in mid-August after the completion of the program.
 Course offerings are subject to change according to enrollment.
 For more information, visit Transcripts & Grades.